Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 sometimes rucking or swimming

-That is why many Combat Fitness programs sit at the intersection of hybrid training and tactical performance.
+That is why many programs in the Combat Fitness library sit at the intersection of hybrid training and tactical performance, the principles overlap heavily, and the same engine that produces a strong hybrid athlete usually produces a more capable tactical athlete too.

 Examples: